grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** In a greatly simplified version, yes.
 The reason I took you with me was to show you the similarities between working with customer the way we did and working with the code using TDD process.
 They are both applying the same set of principles, just on different levels.

-**Benjamin:** I am dying to see it with my own eyes.
+**Benjamin:** I'm dying to see it with my own eyes.
 Shall we start?

 **Johnny:** Sure.
 If we followed the ATDD process, we would start writing what we call acceptance-level specification.
 In our case, however, a unit-level specification will be enough.
 Let's take the first example: